Installing DKubeX on EKS Cluster using Terraform

 eks_worker_instance_types

-Provide the instance type of the worker (CPU) nodes to be created
+Provide the instance type of the worker nodes to be created

 eks_worker_ng_gpu_count